Bactrospora

 Bactrospora is a genus of lichen-forming fungi of uncertain familial placement in the order Arthoniales.
 These lichens grow as thin crusts on tree bark in shaded, humid environments and are distinguished by their unusually long, needle-like spores that often break apart into smaller pieces.
-Species in the genus are found worldwide, particularly in tropical and temperate forests where they help form part of the diverse bark-dwelling lichen community.
+Species in the genus are found worldwide, particularly in tropical and temperate forests where they help form part of the diverse bark-dwelling (corticolous) lichen community.

 Taxonomy

 The genus was circumscribed by the Italian paleobotanist and lichenologist Abramo Bartolommeo Massalongo in 1852.
 Massalongo distinguished Bactrospora primarily by its distinctive spore characteristics: rod-shaped spores that divide into two-celled, elliptical segments—combined with polysporous asci containing 18–20 spores.
 He established B. dryina as the type species based on material collected from Germany.

 Description

 Bactrospora forms a thin, crust-like thallus that either sits on the bark surface or sinks slightly into it.
 The crust is usually continuous and even, though older colonies may crack into an irregular mosaic, and its surface can appear scurfy or powdery.
 Because a true —the protective outer skin found in many lichens—is missing, the fungal layer merges directly with the algal partner.
 The is the orange-tinged green alga Trentepohlia, whose cells become visible and stain the thallus orange when the surface is gently scratched.
 A (an outer fringe of pure fungal tissue) is poorly developed and often escapes notice.
 No characteristic lichen products have been detected with thin-layer chromatography.